0luv69/Digital_Bima/README.md

 ## Introduction to Beema
-An application, build to digitilize the Government Health Beema of Nepal
+An application, build to digitilize the Government Health Beema of Nepal.
+Here we have fraetures for user not get worries on regular

 ## Problems Addressed